Why these 10 Venetian palaces are worth the detour

 - Negotiate a package including breakfasts and spa credits: concierges often have leeway

-Getting around Venice: no cars, all on foot or by boat.
-Pack comfortable walking shoes: the bridges (over 400) and cobbled alleys take a toll on the feet.
-Grand Canal palaces have private jetties: travel by water taxi, charged 80-100 € for a 15-minute ride.
+Getting around Venice: no cars, all on foot or boat.
+Pack comfortable walking shoes: bridges (over 400) and cobbled alleys take a toll on feet.
+Grand Canal palaces have private pontoons: travel by water taxi, charged 80-100 € for 15 minutes.
 Vaporetto line 1 (48h pass at 30 €) runs along the Grand Canal, practical for daily trips.

-Restaurant bookings: starred tables and hot spots (Quadri, Antiche Carampane) fill up 6 to 8 weeks ahead.
-Going through the palace concierge boosts chances of a last-minute table.
+Restaurant bookings: starred tables and hot spots (Quadri, Antiche Carampane) book up 6 to 8 weeks ahead.
+Going through the palace concierge boosts chances of a table, even last minute.
 Hotel restaurants (Oro at Cipriani, Club del Doge at Gritti) take bookings 3 months ahead.

-Acqua alta: from October to January, Venice sees high-water episodes.
+Acqua alta: between October and January, Venice sees high-water episodes.
 Palaces provide rubber boots and alternative routes.
-St Mark's Square floods first (from 80 cm above normal), Grand Canal palaces are never affected.
+St Mark's Square floods first (from 80 cm above normal level), Grand Canal palaces never affected.
 Check Centro Maree site for 48-hour forecasts.

-Tourist tax: 5 € per person per night in 5-stars, payable on site.
-Some palaces include it in the rate, others bill separately.
+Visitor tax: 5 € per person per night in 5-stars, payable on site.
+Some palaces include it, others charge separately.

-Dress code: starred restaurants and palace bars enforce smart dress (no shorts, trainers or flip-flops in the evening).
-Le Cipriani and Le Gritti are strictest: jacket advised for men at dinner.
+Dress code: starred restaurants and palace bars require smart dress (no shorts, trainers or flip-flops in evening).
+Le Cipriani and Le Gritti remain strictest: jacket advised for men at dinner.